scriptex/url-shortener/README.md

 ### Install Manually

-To install Suri somewhere else, or just on your own machine:
+To install somewhere else, or just on your own machine:

 1. Fork this repository to create your own copy and clone to your machine.

-1. Make sure you have a compatible version of [Node.js](https://nodejs.org/) (see `engines.node` in [`package.json`](package.json)).
+2. Make sure you have a compatible version of [Node.js](https://nodejs.org/) (see `engines.node` in [`package.json`](package.json)).
    [nvm](https://github.com/nvm-sh/nvm) is the recommended installation method on your own machine: